 “The modern appearance of a name is not always a good guide to its origin.
 For example, Levison looks like a Jewish name meaning son of Levi, and sometimes it is, but in north-east England, it is a colloquial development of the Scottish locative surname Livingstone,” said Peter McClure, a professor, and the dictionary’s chief etymologist.

-The Oxford Dictionary of Family Names in Britain and Ireland is published in hardback print format (four volumes), ebook format, and library subscription online via Oxford Reference for a UK retail price of $494 (£400).
+The Oxford Dictionary of Family Names in Britain and Ireland is published, in ebook format, and library subscription online via Oxford Reference for a UK retail price of $494 (£400).

 * Originally published in Nov 2016, updated in 2022.